-The VIH Program has four principal components: a spring pre-departure retreat, the summer international experience, a fall re-entry retreat, and the Community Engagement Experience (CEE).
+The VIH Program has four principal components: a spring pre-departure conference, the summer international experience, a fall re-entry conference, and the Community Engagement Experience (CEE).
 During the spring semester prior to and the fall semester following their international experiences, the scholars meet in Pittsburgh, PA.
-These retreats provide the awardees with a foundation of skills necessary to maximize cultural learnings while abroad and to engage their leadership skills in their own communities upon their return.
+These conferences provide the awardees with a foundation of skills necessary to maximize cultural learnings while abroad and to engage their leadership skills in their own communities upon their return.

 November 1 - VIH Program Application Deadline - All applications are due by November 1.

 December - Intensive Advising - VIH scholars work with their respective Campus Coordinator to choose an International Experience that aligns with their academic, professional, and personal goals.

-Spring - The Spring PreDeparture Retreat focuses on developing intercultural competencies and global perspectives.
+Spring - The Spring PreDeparture Conference focuses on developing intercultural competencies and global perspectives.
 The VIH Scholars are provided with a framework, the Cultural Matrix, and they are taught how to utilize the framework as a means to analyze differences across cultures.
 Scholars also connect with their VIH mentors and begin to work through mentoring modules.

 May-August - International Experience - All VIH Scholars partake in an accredited summer international experience that is at least 28 days.

 September 1 - Experience Reports - All Experience Reports are due September 1.

-Fall - The Fall Re-Entry Retreat serves as an opportunity to debrief the international experiences, explores the intersection of gender and leadership, and positions the VIH Scholars to affect change locally through their CEEs.
+Fall - The Fall Re-Entry Conference serves as an opportunity to debrief the international experiences, explores the intersection of gender and leadership, and positions the VIH Scholars to affect change locally through their CEEs.